Firangi0799/customer-segmentation/README.md

 3. Place the dataset file in the designated directory within the cloned repository.
 4. Run the dashboard application using the provided command-line instructions.

-For detailed instructions on running the dashboard, refer to the documentation or README file within the cloned repository.

 ## Contribution

 Contributions to this project are welcome.
 If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.